saidake/simi-Initializer/README.md

      # check whether Maven project name is project name based on the pom file (Optional).
     pomProjectNameCheck: true
     ruleList:
-      # Read all properties files in the directory and append them to the writing properties file.
+      # Read all properties files in the directory and append them to the write properties file.
       - type: append-properties-folder
         # The relative path to write the file.
         write: src/main/resources/application-local.properties